Karnataka: Religion

 In the twelfth century, Lingayatism emerged in northern Karnataka as a protest against the rigidity of the prevailing social and caste system.
 Leading figures of this movement were Basava, Akka Mahadevi and Allama Prabhu, who established the Anubhava Mantapa which was the centre of all religious and philosophical thoughts and discussions pertaining to Lingayats.
 These three social reformers did so by the literary means of "Vachana Sahitya" which is very famous for its simple, straight forward and easily understandable Kannada language.
 Lingayatism preached women equality by letting women wear Ishtalinga i.e. Symbol of god around their neck.
 Basava shunned the sharp hierarchical divisions that existed and sought to remove all distinctions between the hierarchically superior master class and the subordinate, servile class.
-He also supported inter-caste marriages and Kaayaka Tatva of Basavanna.
+He also supported inter-caste marriages and Kaay Ta tTatva of Basavanna.
 This was the basis of the Lingayat faith which today counts millions among its followers.

 The Jain philosophy and literature have contributed immensely to the religious and cultural landscape of Karnataka.

 Islam, which had an early presence on the west coast of India as early as the tenth century, gained a foothold in Karnataka with the rise of the Bahamani and Bijapur sultanates that ruled parts of Karnataka.
 Christianity reached Karnataka in the sixteenth century with the arrival of the Portuguese and St. Francis Xavier in 1545.

 Buddhism was popular in Karnataka during the first millennium in places such as Gulbarga and Banavasi.
 A chance discovery of edicts and several Mauryan relics at Sannati in Kalaburagi district in 1986 has proven that the Krishna River basin was once home to both Mahayana and Hinayana Buddhism.
 There are Tibetan refugee camps in Karnataka.

 Festivals

 Mysore Dasara is celebrated as the Nada habba (state festival) and this is marked by major festivities at Mysore.
-Bangalore Karaga, celebrated in the heart of Bangalore, is the second most important festival celebrated in Karnataka.
+Bengaluru Karaga, celebrated in the heart of Bengaluru, is the second most important festival celebrated in Karnataka.
 Ugadi (Kannada New Year), Makara Sankranti (the harvest festival), Ganesh Chaturthi, Gowri Habba, Ram Navami, Nagapanchami, Basava Jayanthi, Deepavali, and Balipadyami are the other major festivals of Karnataka.